 In the first Shrek film, The Gingerbread Man is tortured for information by being repeatedly dunked into a glass of milk.
 Milkboarding, anyone?

 In the 1964 film Sex and the Single Girl, Bob (Tony Curtis) and Helen (Natalie Wood) accidentally fall into the sea.
-They're rescued, and later, share a romantic moment in Helen's apartment, but she rejects Bob, because she thinks he's married.
+They're rescued, and later, share a romantic moment in Helen's apartment, but she rejects Bob because she thinks he's married.
 On the next day, Bob tries to convince her, saying, "Last night, something happened that was very real.
 Something that very few people get."
 Helen replies, "I know, drowned".
-In 1981, Natalie Wood fell of her yacht, and drowned.
+In 1981, Natalie Wood fell off her yacht and drowned.

 Andy Kaufman's unfilmed project The Tony Clifton Story (which he co-wrote) opened its third act with the "real" Andy explaining that Tony Clifton died of lung cancer at Cedars-Sinai Hospital in Los Angeles before the film had finished shooting.
 From there, Andy plays Tony for most of the remainder of the film until the "real" Tony appears, having been alive all that time, to take back the film for the finale.
 On May 16, 1984, Andy Kaufman died of a rare form of lung cancer at Cedars-Sinai Hospital in Los Angeles.

-The scene in Lethal Weapon 2 where Riggs calls the head of the South African embassy a racist (referring to him as "Aryan") becomes interesting when you remember Mel Gibson's racist anti-Semitic tirade during his 2006 arrest.
+The scene in Lethal Weapon 2 where Riggs calls the head of the South African embassy a racist (referring to him as "Aryan") and the scene in Lethal Weapon 4, where Riggs unleashes several anti-Asian slurs became examples after Mel Gibson's racist and anti-Semitic tirade during his 2006 arrest.

 The scene in Semi-Pro where Jackie Moon wrestles a "killer" bear, which subsequently escapes and causes danger becomes much less funny when the bear used in the film killed its trainer shortly after release.
 The bear was put down.

-In the Adam Sandler movie Click, a futuristic news report has two funny aneurysm moments: the first for Britney Spears and Kevin Federline having their 23rd child together; in Real Life, they divorced a few months after the movie was released.
+In the Adam Sandler movie Click, a futuristic news report has two funny aneurysm moments, and a later scene has one other: the first for Britney Spears and Kevin Federline having their 23rd child together; in Real Life, they divorced a few months after the movie was released.
 The second was about Michael Jackson being cloned and having the clone sue him for molestation.
+And the third was the cameo of The Cranberries vocalist Dolores O'Riordan singing in a scene set in the late 2020s/early 2030s when she actually died in 2018.

-Blazing Saddles - at the end of her introductory song "I'm Tired", Lili von Shtupp (played by Madeline Kahn) exclaims "Let's face it - everything below the waist is kaput!"
-Two decades later, Kahn died of ovarian cancer.
+At the end of her introductory song "I'm Tired", Lili von Shtupp exclaims "Let's face it - everything below the waist is kaput!"
+Two decades later, Madeline Kahn died of ovarian cancer.

 Alex Karras, who played Mongo, suffered from dementia in his last few years.
 Puts a rather different spin on his act as The Ditz.